Southampton-RSG-Training/dirac-code-scaling-old/_episodes/01-amdahls-law.md

 ## Predicting Code Scalability: Amdahl's Law

-FIXME: intro to Amdahl's Law, how it can help us understand weak/strong scaling for code.
+FIXME: intro to Amdahl's Law, how it can help us understand weak/strong scaling for code - grab overview from http://www.hpc-carpentry.org/hpc-parallel-novice/02-parallel-estimate/index.html

 ## Using Amdahl's Law

-FIXME: apply Amdahl's Law
+FIXME: apply Amdahl's Law to predict code speedup using multiple processors for a given codebase.

 {% include links.md %}